raspberrypilearning/morse-code-virtual-radio/worksheet.md

 from morse_lookup import *
 ```

-Next, let's put in the code that will run on our separate *thread*.
-To do this, you can just define a function and this will be what is run *on* that thread.
+Next, let's put in the code that will run on our separate thread.
+To do this, you can just define a function and this will be what is run on that thread.
 Add this function to your code just below the `wait_for_keyup` function:

 ```python
 def decoder_thread():